Pet Portraits by Davis McDavis

 And here’s the finished portrait.

-To see more of David’s pet portraits, check out his website.
+To see more of Davis’s pet portraits, check out his website.